A criterion for normality of analytic mappings: Introduction

-For an analytic function $f$ we have $\|Df(z) \|= |f'(z)|$, therefore from the Pavlovi\'{c} result we can recover the characterization of analytic functions in the Bloch space in the unit disc obtained by Holland and Walsh in their paper \cite{HOLLAND.WALSH.MATH.ANN} as Theorem 3, as well as the Ren and Tu results.
+For an analytic function $f$ on $\mathbb{U}$ we have $|f'(z)| = \|D_f(z)\|$ (for the right side we consider $D_f(z)$ as a linear mapping from $\mathbb{R}^2$ into $\mathbb {R}^2$), so from the Pavlovi\'{c} result we can recover the characterization of analytic functions in the Bloch space on the unit disc obtained by Holland and Walsh \cite[Theorem 3]{HOLLAND.WALSH.MATH.ANN} as well as the Ren and Tu results.

-In this paper give some theorems concerning mappings with controlled growth between metric and normed spaces.
-The results are motivated by the above Holland--Walsh theorem and by the Pavlovi\'{c} theorem.
-We generalize also some recent result given by the author \cite{MARKOVIC.CMB}, as well as very recent results of Joci\'{c} \cite{JOCIC.JFA} who generalized the Pavlovi\'{c} result for Fr\'{e}chet differentiable mappings between Banach spaces.
-Joci\'{c} used completeness and removed continuity of differential.
-Here we give the result for domains in normed spaces without completeness condition.
-Our approach is more geometric.
-Finally we give a new characterization result for normal analytic functions in the unit disc $\mathbf{U}$.